idaholab/virtual_test_bed/doc/content/htgr/triso/triso_model.md

 In Bison, comments are entered after the `#` sign

+If not explicitly specified, the blocks described below apply across 1D, 2D, and 3D cases.

 ## Global parameters

 This block contains the parameters that might be used in multiple blocks.
 For example, to specify initial Oxygen to Uranium atom ratio, the user can input